 What are state standards?

-What is a standards-based report card?
+What are standards-based report cards?

 A standards-based report card lists the most important skills students should learn in each subject at a particular grade level.
 For example, in writing, a second-grade report card might list these skills: